- ICH GCP

 Detailed Description

-The primary objective of the Phase 2a portion of the study (emavusertib monotherapy expansion) is to assess anti-cancer activity of CA-4948 at the RP2D in patients with R/R AML with FMS-like tyrosine kinase-3 (FLT-3) mutations, or patients with R/R hrMDS or R/R AML with spliceosome mutations of SF3B1 or U2AF1.
+The primary objective of the Phase 2a portion of the study (emavusertib monotherapy expansion) is to assess anti-cancer activity of CA-4948 at the RP2D in patients with R/R AML with FMS-like tyrosine kinase-3 (FLT3) mutations, or patients with R/R hrMDS or R/R AML with spliceosome mutations of SF3B1 or U2AF1.

 Emavusertib is formulated as tablets for twice daily oral administration.
 Each treatment cycle will be 28 days in length and repeated in the absence of toxicity.
 Patients who tolerate emavusertib may continue to receive emavusertib until progression of disease, intolerable toxicity, lack of clinical benefit, withdrawal from the trial, or study termination.

-The emavusertib starting dose level will be 200 mg twice daily (BID) which was determined to be safe, capable of achieving relevant levels of drug exposure as well as demonstrating signs of biologic activity and clinical efficacy in an ongoing study (Study CA-4948-101).
+The emavusertib starting dose level will be 200 milligrams (mg) twice daily (BID) which was determined to be safe, capable of achieving relevant levels of drug exposure as well as demonstrating signs of biologic activity and clinical efficacy in an ongoing study (Study CA-4948-101).
 For phase 1, emavusertib is taken daily for 28 days of a 28 day cycle.
 For Phase 1b, emavusertib is taken daily for 21 days of a 28 day cycle in combination with venetoclax.

 Venetoclax will be administered at 100 mg orally (Day 1) per the product label at the same time each day with a ramp up over 3 days to 400 mg for 21 days of the 28-day Cycle.
 Second and subsequent cycles start with the target dose level.

 In each of the Phase 1/1b cohorts, three patients with AML or MDS were enrolled at the designated dose.
 If none of the first 3 patients experience a DLT during the first cycle, patients may be enrolled into the next higher dose level.
 If 1 patient out of the first 3 experiences a DLT, the dose level may be expanded with an additional 3 patients.
 If 2 or 3 patients out of the first six experienced a DLT, this will be considered a DLT rate above the MTD (> 33%), and additional enrollment will proceed at a lower dose level.
-Any adverse reaction that lead to dose reduction or discontinuation is considered a DLT unless the adverse reaction is clearly and solely related to disease.
+Any adverse reaction that led to dose reduction or discontinuation is considered a DLT unless the adverse reaction is clearly and solely related to disease.

 The RP2D will be determined by the Clinical Safety Committee (CSC) in consultation with the Sponsor, considering all aspects of safety, tolerability, biologic activity, pharmacokinetics and preliminary efficacy in the trial population.
 The intent of the RP2D is to provide a dose and schedule that will maximize the opportunity for clinical benefit, while minimizing the risk of toxicity.
 The RP2D may be below the MTD.
 The CSC may request enrollment of additional patients at any previously-explored dose level in order to make an appropriate RP2D or MTD determination.